vensko/pint/README.md

  - **PINT_USER_AGENT** - Pint's user agent.

 # INI format
 The apps database is located in packages.ini (%PINT_PACKAGES_FILE%).
-This file is being overwritten upon every update and should never be edited automatically.
+This file is being overwritten upon every update and should never be edited manually.
 Use a separate *packages.user.ini* (%PINT_PACKAGES_FILE_USER%) file for custom configuration.
 Each app is described in a separate section:
 ```
 [app-id]